 There will also be changes for the Illinois State Fair and the DuQuoin Fair.
 Now, the DuQuoin State Fair can have up to 30 Illinois gaming machines, while the larger Illinois State Fair can have as many as 50 gaming machines.
-Meanwhile, beer tents can host up to 10 slot machines within their designated space.
+Meanwhile, beer tents can host up to 10 Illinois gaming machines within their designated space.

 According to the act, owners of these Illinois gaming machines can expect to see a tax hike on their net terminal income (NTI).
 Starting on July 1, 2019, all Illinois slot machines are required to pay an extra 3 percent in taxes on NTI, an adjustment that will raise the numbers from 30% to 33%.

 Video gambling in Illinois is also about to change due to adjustments in the large truck stops category.
-The new Illinois gaming machines legislation allows licensed large truck stop establishments to have up to 10 slot machines.
+The new Illinois gaming machines legislation allows licensed large truck stop establishments to have up to 10 Illinois slot machines.
 This rule was originally going to replace the rules concerning regular truck stop establishments and remove them, but a last-minute change prevented a potential battle about retroactively outlawing previous gaming at regular truck stops.

 To be considered a large truck stop, the location must be within three road miles of a freeway interchange.
 It must also sell at least 50,000 gallons of diesel fuel every month.
 This is higher than the previous rule, which required only 10,000 gallons.

 Originally, legislators were going to add the requirements for large truck stops without considering the smaller establishments that already have Illinois gaming machines.
-This would have made these establishments illegal and set up a conflict regarding whether to make this bill retroactive or not.
+This would have made these establishments illegal and set up a conflict regarding whether to make this Illinois slot machines bill retroactive or not.
 But by allowing large truck stops more Illinois slot machines than regular truck stops, the legislature was able to avoid that dispute.

 Illinois video gaming will also see changes come to slot machine limits and award amounts.
 Previously, the maximum Illinois video gaming betting limit on slot machines was at $2 but has since been raised up to $4.